ER-Visualizer/Visualizer/user_guide/docs/index.md

 * Q: Does the json in the custom JSON area update the doc
     * A: Yes, once you click Save
+* Q: How can I save the positions of the nodes?
+    * A: Copy the custom JSON code for the graph by clicking on the "JSON Entry" button.
+The JSON will contain the x, and y coordinates for each node, so that when you reinput the json into the JSON entry form, the nodes will be placed back in the position you set them to.
 * Q: Do the node id's have to be unique?
     * A: Yes
+* Q: What do the numbers in the square brackets ([]) in the logs mean?
+    * A: They represent an integer timestamp for each logline.
 * Q: What do the numbers on the squares represent?
     * A: The id of the patient, the squares are individual patients, and their color represents their acuity where red means actuity level 1 and acuity increases